 eResourcing.
 Executive Resourcing's eResourcing division, which focuses on the mid-market selection business, places professionals who typically earn between \$50,000 and \$150,000 annually, and possess the set of skills outlined by our clients. eResourcing uses traditional and interactive methods to select potential candidates for clients.
-Temporary contracting supplements the eResourcing selection client's own staff.
+Temporary contracting supplements the eResourcing selection services, primarily in Australia, New Zealand, the United States and throughout Europe.
+The division typically places employees, ranging from clerical workers to executives, in temporary situations for as little as one day to over 12 months.
+Contractors can be used for emergency support or to complement the skills of a client's own staff.